-- a.
-Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, (including gender identity and expression) or sex. - b.
-Ensure that students and staff have the opportunity to communicate regularly with the principal/administrators and have access to the principal/administrators for redress of grievances. - c.
-Maintain confidentiality in accordance with federal and state law. - d.
-Evaluate on a regular basis all instructional programs to ensure infusion of civility education in the curriculum. - e.
-Support the development of and student participation in appropriate extracurricular activities. - f.
+- 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, (including gender identity and expression) or sex. - 2.
+Ensure that students and staff have the opportunity to communicate regularly with the principal/administrators and have access to the principal/administrators for redress of grievances. - 3.
+Maintain confidentiality in accordance with federal and state law. - 4.
+Evaluate on a regular basis all instructional programs to ensure infusion of civility education in the curriculum. - 5.
+Support the development of and student participation in appropriate extracurricular activities. - 6.
 Provide support in the development of the code of conduct, when called upon.
-Disseminate the code of conduct and anti-harassment policies. - g.
-Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - h.
-Participate in school-wide efforts to provide adequate supervision in all school spaces. - i.
-Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - j.
-Address personal biases that may prevent equal treatment of all students and staff. - k.
-Promote a trauma-responsive approach to addressing student behavior by supporting professional development, providing safe work environments, forming trusting relationships with students, allowing for student choice and autonomy, and encouraging student skill-building and competence. - 1. resolve conflicts through a restorative process. - m.
-Be aware of and adhere to all district policies and regulations. - n.
-Report to school officials any instance witnessed or perceived of discrimination, violence, bullying, physical or emotional threats, or any potential for harm directed toward any student from any source. - o.
-Be aware of and take account for students' special needs status when enforcing the Code of Conduct. - 5.
-The Dignity Act Coordinator(s)
+Disseminate the code of conduct and anti-harassment policies. - 7.
+Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 8.
+Participate in school-wide efforts to provide adequate supervision in all school spaces. - 9.
+Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 10.
+Address personal biases that may prevent equal treatment of all students and staff. - 11.
+Promote a trauma-responsive approach to addressing student behavior by supporting professional development, providing safe work environments, forming trusting relationships with students, allowing for student choice and autonomy, and encouraging student skill-building and competence. - 12.
+Resolve conflicts through a restorative process. - 13.
+Be aware of and adhere to all district policies and regulations. - 14.
+Report to school officials any instance witnessed or perceived of discrimination, violence, bullying, physical or emotional threats, or any potential for harm directed toward any student from any source. - 15.
+Be aware of and take account for students' special needs status when enforcing the Code of Conduct.

-The Dignity Act Coordinator(s) are as follows:
+5. The Dignity Act Coordinator(s)